MojosBeans100/bike-hire/README.md

 ## Google Form (for user)
 * The Google Form should be found as a link on the bike shop's (hypothetical) website.
 * The form consists of basic contact information, then options to book bikes.
 * There is a choice of bike type, and the rider should input their height to allow the correct bike size to be matched to them.
+* Once submitted, the information from the form is pushed to the Google Sheets database.

 <img src ="assets/images/hire_form_1.JPG">
 <img src ="assets/images/hire_form_2.JPG">